 Through the arts we will promote individual growth and practice collective healing following one's chosen spiritual path.
 To respond to trauma and promote recovery we must begin with fundamentals, not the results.
 This is the essence of primary prevention.

 Pauli Murray Series: (ongoing)

 Pauli Murray, the Civil Rights, Feminist, and Worker's Rights leader, died for the cause.
 Murray was not shot down in a blaze a gunfire but was killed one hospitalization at a time for refusing to quietly stay in their lane and conform to the statuses designated for them by society--and even by some people precious to them.

 The Pauli Murray Series explores how they overcame obstacles of injustice and fought for equality.
 We illuminate their journey as they rose up for a cause much greater than themselves.
 Expand your knowledge of this iconic leader and experience a powerful moment in our history.

 Picture this: Corporate farming in the United States.
 Food that is unhealthy.
 Produced by agribusiness that is killing small growers.
 Damage to the environment.
 Harmful and abusive practices to both animals and employees.

 How can our communities become full participants when growing food is a multimillion dollar, global business – and people are just mouths for making profits?

-SESSION 2: Religion as Control and Resistance — Rspectability is a terrible, swift, and double-edged sword
+Session 2: Religion as Control and Resistance — Respectability is a terrible, swift, and double-edged sword.

 Today’s media bombards us with news of shootings in our neighborhoods.
 By now we can recite their names, we have done so too often.
 What can we do beyond the public forums and the BBQs and the kumbaya’s?
 Perhaps there are signposts in the music…